JWCISLO85/osticket-prereqs/README.md

 <p>
 <h2> Step 2</h2>
 The next stage was to enable Internet Information Services on the virtual machine.
-Click on start and look and type ISS and   IIS is a crucial component for running osTicket on a Windows server.
+Click on start and type IIS.
+IIS is a crucial component for running osTicket on a Windows server.
 It provides the necessary web server environment for the application to function properly and interact with users through the internet.
 I turned CGI, Common HTTP Features and IIS Management Console.
 To enable IIS with CGI Control Panel > Programs and Features > Turn Windows Features on or off > World Wide Web Services > Application Development Features > CGI (check) Expand Internet Information Services.
 To enable IIS Management Console Internet Information Services > Web Management Tools > IIS Management Console
 </p>
 <br />